 Why Are There Different Guitar Capos?

 It comes down to how easy you find different ones work for you.
 I originally started with this simple capo.
-It’s light, cheap and easy but it can be a bit tricky getting it on.
-Because of it’s size it’s also easy to lose.
+It’s light, cheap, and easy but it can be a bit tricky getting it on.
+Because of its size it’s also easy to lose.

 I then moved onto the one pictured above, although you need a little hand strength, it is very quick to put on and easy to find when you are playing.
 Accordingly, it is easy to put down and find when you are jamming.

-If you are already a guitar player, you may have seen someone using a capo and didn’t really understand what is was.
+If you are already a guitar player, you may have seen someone using a capo and didn’t really understand what it was.
 It is basically a movable bar.
 When you do barre chords you are creating a barre that goes across all of the strings at the same time.

 When you put a guitar capo on, you can play simple chords (C, D, G) in a different key.
 If you have your capo on the second fret of your guitar these chords then become one full tone higher, which takes the key up a tone.
-Every fret is a half tone higher.
+Every fret is a half-tone higher.

 Why Use A Capo?